 Tests scores are sent from the GATE office.
 These are percentile scores and have been normed on a national scale.
+The GATE Identification and Placement Team review the test scores through local norms.
 Please remember that the name of the specific tests will not be released.

-GATE test scores are reported as percentile rankings, which represents how well a student performs compared to other students in a nationwide norm sample for their age.
-Percentile is not related to the percent of correct answers a student gets on a test.
+GATE test scores are reported as percentile rankings, which represent how well a student performs compared to other students in a nationwide norm sample for their age.
+Percentile is not related to the percentage of correct answers a student gets on a test.
 This is unlike a percentage score, which refers to what portion out of a group of 100 falls into a category.